slyhy/azure_cloud_deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, while the jump box restricts traffic to the network.
+Load balancing ensures that the application will be highly available, while the jump box restricts access to the network.
-- Load balancers focus on network stability by taking incoming network and distributing it among the avalable machines.
+- Load balancers focus on network availability by taking incoming traffic and distributing it among the available virtual machines.
-- A jump box allows a point of access for a user, so that internal network access from the outside may be restricted.
+- The jump box behaves as a point of access for the user, so that access to the internal network is restricted.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
 - Filebeat collects, parses and vizualizes logs from the system or other modules and forwards them to Kibana.